About Melanoma

 Most melanomas may arise near a precursor lesion or in healthy skin (referred to as “de novo” skin cancer).2 Examples of melanoma precursor lesions include common acquired nevi, dysplastic nevi, and congenital nevi.3

-Melanomas grow in 4 stages:
+Melanomas grow in 4 stages (Figure 1):

-• Radial phase: cancerous cells confined to the epidermis grow radially; may last months to years.
+- Radial phase: cancerous cells confined to the epidermis grow radially; may last months to years

-• Vertical phase: melanoma becomes invasive as it penetrates below the epidermis.
+- Vertical phase: melanoma becomes invasive as it penetrates below the epidermis

-• Tumor thickness: melanoma deepens and thickens.
+- Tumor thickness: melanoma deepens and thickens

 Melanoma Subtypes

-• BRAF mutations seen in 50% of melanomas
+- BRAF mutations seen in 50% of melanomas

-• NRAS mutations seen in 20% of melanomas
+- NRAS mutations seen in 20% of melanomas

-• NF-1 mutations seen in 10%-15% of melanomas
+- NF-1 mutations seen in 10%-15% of melanomas

-• Triple wild-type seen in 15% of melanomas.6
+- Triple wild-type seen in 15% of melanomas.9

 Stages of Melanoma

-Melanoma staging is usually determined by the American Joint Committee on Cancer (AJCC) TNM system.7 T stands for tumor and is used to indicate the thickness of the melanoma (Breslow measurement) and the ulceration or breakdown of the skin over the melanoma.
+Melanoma staging is usually determined by the American Joint Committee on Cancer (AJCC) TNM (Figure 3).10 T stands for tumor and is used to indicate the thickness of the melanoma (Breslow measurement) and the ulceration or breakdown of the skin over the melanoma.
 Melanomas that are less than 1 mm thick and those that are not ulcerated have a very small chance of spreading.
-N stands for lymph nodes and is used to indicate spread of the disease to nearby lymph nodes.
-M stands for metastasis and is indicative of whether the cancer has spread to distant skin, lymph nodes and/or distant organs.7 A sentinel lymph node biopsy can be used for staging of melanomas and further information can be found in the Symptoms and Diagnosis section.8 The 5-year survival rate of patents with Stage IV melanoma is only 5% compared with 100% for patients with Stage 0 melanoma.9
+N stands for lymph nodes, and is used to indicate spread of the disease to nearby lymph nodes.
+M stands for metastasis and is indicative of whether the cancer has spread to distant skin, lymph nodes, and/or distant organs.10Â A sentinel lymph node biopsy can be used for staging of melanomas and further information can be found in the Symptoms and Diagnosis section.11 The 5-year survival rate of patients with Stage IV melanoma is only 5% compared with 100% for patients with Stage 0 melanoma.12

 Statistics

-Melanoma is the fifth most common cancer among men and women in the United States (Table 2).11 In 2025, the United States is expected to have about 60,550 men and 44,110 women diagnosed with melanoma.11 The average age of diagnosis is 66 years, While the incidence of melanoma was on a sharp rise for decades, rates of invasive melanoma have remained stable among individuals younger than 50 years since teh early 2000s, and have actually decreased 1% per year in men over the same time frame.
-Unfortunately, incidence rates are increasing in adults aged 50 years and older and in women.10 Accounting for only 1% of all skin cancers diagnosed, invasive melanoma is responsible for most of the deaths due to skin cancer.11
+Melanoma is the fifth most common cancer among men and women in the United States (Table 2).13Â In 2025, the United States is expected to have about 65,400 men and 46,600 women diagnosed with melanoma.12 The average age of diagnosis is 66 years.10 While the incidence of melanoma was on a sharp rise for decades, rates of invasive melanoma have remained stable among individuals younger than 50 years since the early 2000s, and have actually decreased 1% per year in men over the same time frame.13 Unfortunately, incidence rates are increasing in adults aged 50 years and older and in women.
+Over the last 10 years, mortality from melanoma has decreased by an estimated 2% per year in women and 3% per year in men, largely due to effective advances in therapy for advanced disease.
+12

 Risk Factors